List of Hyundai Motor Company manufacturing facilities: Current models

+International facilities

 Hyundai Motor Manufacturing Alabama (HMMA)

 Opened in 2005, Hyundai Motor Manufacturing Alabama (HMMA) is a manufacturing facility owned by Hyundai Motor Company employing approximately 3,000 people.
 Located in Montgomery, Alabama, the facility marked the official start of production with the 2006 Sonata in May 2005.
 HMMA is capable of producing up to 399,500 vehicles per year at full capacity.
 Apart from vehicle assembly, HMMA also produces Smartstream G2.5 GDI, G1.6 T-GDI, G2.0 Atkinson, G2.5 GDI, and G2.5 T-GDI engines.